Microsoft Fabric decision guide: choose a data store

 Ash, a citizen developer, is a Power BI developer.
 They're familiar with Excel, Power BI, and Office.
 They need to build a data product for a business unit.
 They know they don't quite have the skills to build a data warehouse or a lakehouse, and those seem like too much for their needs and data volumes.
 They review the details in the previous table and see that the primary decision points are their own skills and their need for a self service, no code capability, and data volume under 100 GB.

 Ash works with business analysts familiar with Power BI and Microsoft Office, and knows that they already have a Premium capacity subscription.
-As they think about their larger team, they realize the primary consumers of this data may be analysts, familiar with no-code and SQL analytical tools.
+As they think about their larger team, they realize the primary consumers of this data will be analysts, familiar with no-code and SQL analytical tools.
 Ash decides to use a Power BI datamart, which allows the team to interact build the capability fast, using a no-code experience.
 Queries can be executed via Power BI and T-SQL, while also allowing any Spark users in the organization to access the data as well.

 Scenario 4